8.8 magnitude quake strikes off Russia's Far East. Tsunami waves reach Japan, Hawaii and California

 In the immediate aftermath of the quake off Russia’s Kamchatka peninsula, residents fled inland as ports flooded, and several were injured while rushing to leave buildings.

+Cars jammed streets and highways in Honolulu, with standstill traffic even in areas away from the sea.

+“We’ve got water, we got some snacks ... we’re going to stay elevated,” said Jimmy Markowski, whose family from Hot Springs, Arkansas, fled their Waikiki beach resort before evacuation orders were lifted.
+“This is our first tsunami warning ever.
+So this is all new to us.”

-Tsunami advisories were also in place along much of the U.S. West Coast and for the Canadian province of British Columbia.
+While tsunami advisories remain in place along much of the U.S. West Coast, U.S. Secretary of Homeland Security Kristi Noem said the worst was over.

+“We were fully deployed and ready to respond if necessary but grateful that we didn’t have to deal with the situation that this could have been,” she told reporters in Chile, where she is meeting officials.

-Unusually strong currents and unpredictable surges were expected in places as far away as New Zealand.
-The National Weather Service warned the San Francisco Bay Area could see “some seriously dangerous currents along beaches and harbors.”
+Unusually strong currents and unpredictable surges were expected in places as far away as New Zealand, and the National Weather Service warned the San Francisco Bay Area could see “some seriously dangerous currents along beaches and harbors.”

-The earthquake appeared to be the strongest recorded since the 9.0 magnitude earthquake off northeastern Japan in March 2011 that caused a massive tsunami that set off meltdowns at a nuclear power plant.
-No abnormalities in operations at Japan's nuclear plants were reported Wednesday.
+The earthquake appeared to be the strongest recorded since the 9.0 magnitude earthquake off northeastern Japan in March 2011 that caused a massive tsunami and set off meltdowns at a nuclear power plant.
+The International Atomic Energy Agency said initial reports showed Japan's nuclear plants were not affected Wednesday.

 Only a few stronger earthquakes have ever been measured around the world.
-It occurred along the Pacific "Ring of Fire," the ring of seismic faults around the Pacific Ocean where most of the world's earthquakes take place.
+Wednesday's occurred along the Pacific "Ring of Fire," a series of seismic faults around the Pacific Ocean where most of the world's earthquakes take place.

 The quake struck at 11:24 a.m. in Kamchatka with a magnitude of 8.8 and a depth of about 21 kilometers (13 miles), according to the U.S. Geological Survey.
 It was centered offshore, about 120 kilometers (75 miles) from Petropavlovsk-Kamchatsky, Kamchatka’s regional capital.